-Policies and Procedures- Debts and Fees Owed
+Policy Title: Debts and Fees Owed

-Should a student or former student fail to pay a fee or a debt owed to the institution, the institution may "withhold permission to register; to use facilities for which a fee is authorized to be charged; to receive services, materials, food, or merchandise; or any combination of the above from any person owing a debt" until the debt is paid (see Title 5, California Code of Regulations, Sections 42380 and 42381).
+Should a student or former student fail to pay a fee or a debt owed to the institution, the institution may "withhold permission to register, to use facilities for which a fee is authorized to be charged, to receive services, materials, food, or merchandise; or any combination of the above from any person owing a debt" until the debt is paid (see Title 5, California Code of Regulations, Sections 42380 and 42381).

-Prospective students who register for courses offered by the University are obligated to pay the fees associated with registration for those courses.
+Students who register for courses offered by the University are obligated to pay the fees associated with registration for those courses.
 Failure to cancel registration in any course for an academic semester/term prior to the first day of instruction gives rise to an obligation to pay student fees including any tuition for the reservation of space in the course.

 Students will be responsible for any legal costs incurred in collecting any unpaid tuition/fees and other miscellaneous University fees.
 Any amount owed may be reported to the Franchise Tax Board for tax offset and/or from any state lottery winnings.

 - The University reserves the right to cancel student’s classes for non-payment of campus fees and other obligations from prior semesters/years.

 - A financial hold is automatically placed on student records which prevents future registration, adding classes, receiving diploma and/or transcripts, use campus facilities and/or other services.

 - The university or its agent has the right to pursue collections in order to repay a delinquent debt owed to the university.
 If account is placed with an outside collection agency, the account holder may be required to pay all reasonable collection costs, including legal fees.